RaskinBond/vpc_module/README.md

 ### Example Usage
 -----------------

-* Please Refer to the `./examples/` folder.
+* Kindly, Refer to the `./examples/` folder.
 You can execute `terraform apply` command in the examples's folder to try the "ntier_vpc" module